SergiuBabin/Java-Chess-Engine/README.md

 ### How to play
 For run this engine you need download Xboard 4.8 or newer
 #### Drag and Drop
 * Drag the piece you want to move.
 * Drop the dragged piece on the target and if the move is legal piece will move.
+#### Click edition
+* Click on the piece you want to move.
+* Click on the destination square and if the move is legal the piece will stack below the target.
 #### Download:
 Linux

     sudo apt-get install xboard